 WELCOME TO OUR GROUP!

 The HSNPG was formed by Dena Russell, a mother of twin boys who are both diagnosed with Autism and ADHD.
 Dena was born and raised in Hoboken, NJ.
 She was a Case Manager for the Federal Bureau of Prisons in Fort Dix, NJ and temporarily relocated to Pennsylvania for this job.
 Upon her boys' diagnosis before the age of two, Dena quit her job and dedicated her time to helping her boys on a full-time basis.
 She moved back to Hoboken so she could be near her family and have her boys attend the Special Education program at Wallace Elementary School.
 Dena has made it her mission to make her hometown of Hoboken a better place for special needs children.
 Dena was the Special Needs Columnist for Metro Moms and was voted "Hoboken Mom of the Week" by Metro Moms CEO and Shorty Awards Winner Kathy Zucker!!
 She was also a Special Needs Contributor for Mommy Poppins - NJ.
-Dena is on the Board of Directors for the Association for Science in Autism Treatment.
+Dena is a former Board Member of the Association for Science in Autism Treatment.

 Sheillah Dallara is a mother of two children who attend Wallace Elementary School.
 Her youngest is in the PRE-K3 (Mile Square) program, and her oldest is in the PRE-K4 (ABA) program for children with autism.
 Prior to being a stay-at-home mom, Sheillah worked in the auditing field for over five years.
 Now, Sheillah is actively engaged in many community organizations serving as the Events Coordinator for the Hoboken family Alliance, a member of the Hoboken Early Childhood Advisory Committee (HECAC), and